But what is the biggest culprit contributing to small business failure? Not surprisingly, it’s a lack of revenue.

-“It used to be a conversation dominated by building that face-to-face human connection, educating prospects, and quickly earning their trust.
-Small businesses no longer have control over these conversations.
-Now, creating content is one of the only ways to get in front of your ideal buyers fast.”
+Business conversations used to be dominated by building face-to-face human connections.
+Now, implementing a strong digital marketing strategy and creating quality content is one of the only ways to get in front of your ideal buyers fast.

-In short, content marketing is no flash-in-the-pan concept or latest marketing trend.
-It can truly help small businesses both short- and long-term, but many small businesses are hesitant to tie up limited time and resources implementing a marketing strategy they’re not sure will work.
+Content marketing is no flash-in-the-pan concept or latest marketing trend.
+It can truly help small businesses grow in both the short- and long-term, but lots of the small businesses we talk to are hesitant to tie up limited time and resources implementing a great content marketing strategy they’re not sure will work.

 One of the biggest challenges small businesses face is effectively reaching potential customers.
 Creating healthy brand awareness is difficult to support without large budgets to fund massive marketing campaigns.
 This is why building an ever-growing library of valuable content that speaks to both your customers — and search engines — is key.